MatthewDLudwig/NimiqWrapper/README.md

           - The default value is `false` and `window.nimiq` will be `undefined`.
             - `window.Nimiq` is different from `window.nimiq`
           - Boolean
+        - `justClasses`
+          - If true, a node won't be initialized and the initialization will stop after downloading the remaining `Nimiq.___` classes.
+          - By default it's false.
+          - Function
+        - `whenLoaded`
+          - If included, this callback will be ran once the `Nimiq.___` classes have been loaded but prior to initializing the node.
+          - By default an empty callback will be used.
+          - Function
         - `whenReady`
           - If included, this callback will be ran once `NimiqWrapper:nodeReady` would return true.
             - This is useful if you'd rather not have to check `nodeReady` to be sure the node is initialized.
-            - This is also useful if there's an action you want to only do once when the node is initalized.
+            - This is also useful if there's an action you want to only do once when the node is initialized.
           - By default an empty callback will be used.
           - Function
 - Getters